 All RMS log files, which normally reside in /var/opt/SMAWRrms/log/, can be viewed directly using a standard UNIX editor like vi.

 For meanings of error messages and possible corrective actions, refer to "PRIMECLUSTER Messages."

-If you have built a cluster system in the following environments, these logs cannot be displayed from the Cluster Admin.
+If you have built a cluster system in an environment that uses Firewall, these logs cannot be displayed from the Cluster Admin.